jmielkeway/ccos4rbpi_volume0/chapter04/caches.md

     ret
 ```

 We invalidate the cache before populating the page tables for the same reason we do so in the `secure-boot` code.
-We do not want to make a reference to a cache line that is valid and load an inadvertant value.
-While we already took care of this during the `secure-boot`, the architecture should not assume this has already happened at the board level.
+We do not want to make a reference to a stale cache line from reset and load an inadvertent value.
+While we already took care to completely clean the caches is the `secure-boot`, the architecture should not assume this has already happened at the board level.

-Because the MMU is still off, and caches are not enabled at this point, even though we set our memory attributes are configured as cachable, all memory accesses are still non-cacheable.
-This means there could be speculatively loaded cachelines after the page tables are populated.
+Because the MMU is still off and caches are not yet enabled at this point all memory accesses are still non-cacheable, and cacheability configuration is ignored.
+There could be speculatively loaded cache lines after the page tables are populated.
 For this reason, we invalidate the caches once more.
-The code that does the invaldation work is located in [arch/arm64/cache.S](code0/arch/arm64/cache.S):
+The code that does the invalidation work is located in [arch/arm64/cache.S](code0/arch/arm64/cache.S):

 ```asm
 .globl __invalidate_dcache_range